 A

-This years See You at the Pole student prayer event will take place at schools around the world on Wednesday, September 24.
-The ACLJ has prepared an informational letter answering questions that are commonly asked regarding student, teacher, and parent participation in See You at the Pole events.
+In 2026, See You at the Pole – the student prayer event – is set to take place at schools around the country on Wednesday, September 23.
+The ACLJ has prepared an informational letter answering frequently asked questions regarding student, teacher, and parent participation in See You at the Pole events.

-See You at the Pole is a student-initiated prayer movement in which students pray together on their campuses, usually before school at the schools flagpole.
+See You at the Pole is a student-led prayer movement in which students pray together, usually before school starts, at the school’s flagpole.
 The First Amendment and the Equal Access Act ensure that public schools must allow student-led prayer on the same basis that other student speech is permitted on campus.
 Tinker v.
 Des Moines Indep.
 Community Sch.
 Dist., 393 U.S. 503 (1969); Bd. of Educ. v.
 Mergens, 496 U.S. 226 (1990).
-So long as student conduct does not materially or substantially interfere with school discipline, a student may gather with other students on campus for prayer even if no Bible Club has been officially recognized.
-See 393 U.S. at 504.
+As long as the student conduct does not materially or substantially interfere with school discipline, a student may gather with other students on campus for prayer even if no Bible Club has been officially recognized.
+See Tinker, 393 U.S. at 504.

-Moreover, the United States Department of Educations Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools, which public schools must comply with to continue receiving certain federal funding, provides further protection for See You at the Pole:
+Moreover, the United States Department of Education’s Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools, with which public schools must comply to continue receiving certain federal funding, provides further protection for gatherings like See You at the Pole:

-Students may organize prayer groups, religious clubs, and see you at the pole gatherings before school to the same extent that students are permitted to organize other non-curricular student activities groups.
-Such groups must be given the same access to school facilities for assembling as is given to other non-curricular groups, without discrimination because of the religious content of their expression. . . .
-[W]here student groups that meet for nonreligious activities are permitted to advertise or announce their meetingsfor example, by advertising in a student newspaper, making announcements on a student activities bulletin board or public address system, or handing out leafletsschool authorities may not discriminate against groups who meet to pray. . . .
+Students may organize prayer groups and religious clubs to the same extent that students are permitted to organize other noncurricular student activity groups.
+Such groups must be given the same access to school facilities for assembling as is given to other noncurricular groups, without discrimination because of the groups’ religious character or perspective. . . .
+Schools may take reasonable steps to ensure that students are not pressured to participate (or not to participate) in such religious activities.
+School authorities possess substantial discretion concerning whether to permit the use of school media for student advertising or announcements regarding noncurricular activities.
+However, where student groups that meet for nonreligious activities are permitted to advertise or announce their meetings—for example, by advertising in a student newspaper, making announcements on a student activities bulletin board or public address system, or handing out leaflets—school authorities may not discriminate against groups that meet to engage in religious expression such as prayer.
+School authorities may choose to issue appropriate, neutral disclaimers of the school’s sponsorship or approval of noncurricular groups and events.

-Students also have the right to wear Christian t-shirts and pass out tracts about Christ at See You at the Pole events in a non-disruptive manner.
-While schools may impose reasonable regulations that govern the time, place, and manner of student activities, such regulations cannot target the religious content of the student activity.
+Likewise, under the U.S. Department of Education’s Guidance, students have the right to wear Christian T-shirts, bring Bibles, and pass out pamphlets and tracts about Christ at See You at the Pole events.
+While schools may impose reasonable regulations that govern the time, place, and manner of student activities, such regulations may not target religious literature for more permissive or more restrictive regulation.

-Thus, teachers may not actively participate in or lead a student religious meeting in their capacity as school officials, but they may be able to participate in prayer events that occur during non-contract time so long as they make it clear that they are present in their roles as citizens rather than in their official capacities.
+Thus, teachers may not actively participate in or lead a student religious meeting in their capacity as school officials, but they may be able to participate in prayer events that occur during non-contract time, so long as they make it clear that they are present in their roles as citizens rather than in their official capacities.
+Kennedy, 142 S. Ct.
+2407, 2425.

 We invite students, teachers, and parents to share our See You at the Pole letter with school officials.
-We also encourage you to call us or fill out our legal help request form online should you have any problems holding a See You at the Pole event at your school.
+We also encourage you to contact us by filling out our legal help request form online should you have any issues holding a See You at the Pole event at your school.

 close player